error4OA/iconifier-console-mode/README.md

 # Iconifier: Console Mode (ICM; aka CLI Iconifier)
 "Iconify your text, without the need of a GUI"

 A python-pure open-source program that allows text iconification!
-Without a gui.
+Without a GUI.

 Original can be found [here](https://github.com/error4OA/iconifier "this app but with an actual GUI")